allenai/natural-instructions/tasks/README.md

 `task752_svamp_multiplication_question_answering`|    Given a mathematical question involving multiplication, find the most suitable numerical answer | Answer Generation
 `task753_svamp_addition_question_answering` |   Given a mathematical question involving addition , find the most suitable numerical answer | Answer Generation
 `task754_svamp_common-division_question_answering` |   Given a mathematical question involving division, find the most suitable numerical answer | Answer Generation
+`task755_find_longest_substring_and_replace_its_sorted_lowercase_version_in_both_lists` | Given two strings find the longest common substring in the strings, then convert it to all lowercase, and sort it alphabetically, and finally place it back at the same position in the two lists | Answer Generation
 `task757_msr_sqa_question_generation` | Given a table from msr_sqa dataset, generate a question based on the information presented | Question generation
 `task758_msr_sqa_question_answer_generation` | Given a table from msr_sqa dataset and a question based on that table, generate a correct answer based on the table | Answer generation
 `task759_msr_sqa_incorrect_answer_generation` | Given a table from msr_sqa dataset and a question based on that table, generate an incorrect correct answer based on the table | Incorrect Answer Generation